NormanDunbar/USBMParser/Compiling.md

    class ANTLR4CPP_PUBLIC std::exception; // Needed for VS 2015.
 ````

-These are caused by the code being massaged for older versions of Visual Studio and can be ignored when compiling with g++.
-(Or, forward declarations of classes in header files give spurious warnings!)
+These are caused by the compiler not quite recognising `forward` declarations for classes.
+Sigh.
+They can, however, be ignored, although they do have nuisance value.
+It may be that other compilers do not have this problem.

 # Execution

 Once compiled, you should have a file named `USBMParser` in the current directory.

-The application creates its output files, one per keyword, in the current directory, so to avoid messing things up too much, the best course of action is:
+The application creates its output files, one per keyword, in _the current directory_, so to avoid messing things up too much, the best course of action is:

 ````
 cd output_files
-#  rm *
+#  rm *.rst
 ../USBMParser ../Example_source.txt
 ````

 On Windows, if you get an error about a missing `libantlr4-runtime.dll` then you didn't add the `ANTLR4\Win64` folder to your `%PATH%`.
 If you did, and still get the error, copy the file named `libantlr4-runtime.dll` from the `ANTLR4\Win64` folder to the location of the `USBMParser.exe` file.
 Windows is weird!
+If you get the same error, or a similar one, on Linux, you need to set `LD_LIBRARY_PATH` r include the directory where the `libantlr4-runtime.so.4.7.1` shared library is to be found.

 When execution has completed, you will see a number of files, some strangely named, in the `output_files` directory, or, wherever you happened to be when you executed the application.

 Those are the ReStructuredText files (`*.rst`) which need to be used to update the Online SuperBASIC Manual - OSBM.

-If you have a toolkit that you would like to see documented within the OSBM, then simply generated a source file, process it with OSBMParser, and zip up the resulting files and send them to Norm.
+If you have a toolkit that you would like to see documented within the OSBM, then simply generated a source file, process it with OSBMParser, and zip up the resulting `*.rst` files and send them to Norm.
 Simple.